keptn/keptn.github.io/content/docs/0.7.x/monitoring/prometheus/sli-provider/index.md

     kubectl apply -f https://raw.githubusercontent.com/keptn-contrib/prometheus-sli-service/$VERSION/deploy/service.yaml
     ```

-* The *prometheus-sli-service* needs access to a Prometheues instance.
+* The *prometheus-sli-service* needs access to a Prometheus instance.
 If you have completed the steps from [Setup Prometheus](./#setup-prometheus), the *prometheus-sli-service* uses the Prometheus instance running in the cluster.
 Otherwise,
 create a *secret* containing the **user**, **password**, and **url**.
 The secret must have the following format (please note the double-space indentation):

     ```yaml